 Students may expect privacy from other students regarding their lockers, desks, or other storage areas.
 However, under the law, items that are school property, such as lockers, desks, computers, and other technological equipment are subject to searches by school authorities at any time.
 School authorities may also search students and/or their belongings where reasonable suspicion of a violation of the Code of Conduct or a violation of law exists.
 An administrator in the presence of another District employee shall conduct all searches.
-Searches can also be conducted of vehicles parked on school property when there is reasonable suspicion of a violation of the Code of Conduct or the search.
+Searches can also be conducted of vehicles parked on school property when there is reasonable suspicion of a violation of the Code of Conduct or violation of the law.
+In all cases, the student and parent shall be informed as to the reason for the search.